Daniel-Akobundu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines.
 A script that displays the last 10 lines of /etc/passwd5-firstlines.
 A script that displays the first 10 lines of /etc/passwd
 6-third_line.
 A script that displays the third line of the file "iacta" 7-file.
 A shell script that creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
+8-cwd_state.
+A script that writes into the file "ls_cwd_content" the result of the command ls -la.